Wednesday, 28 March 2012

 I have learnt many new technologies during the process of creating my magazine.

 I learnt how to use a Canon E0S 400D digital SLR camera and how to hold it.
 I used this camera to take all of the photos which are of my cover girl.
 For the rest of my photos I used my Samsung ST70 compact digital camera.
-To create the pages of my magazine I used Adobe Photoshop cs3.
-I learnt so many new things by using the photoshop software.

 One of the things which I learnt was how to get the colour I wanted by using the eye dropper tool.
 The eye dropper tool helped me to choose the accurate colour shade which I wanted from the spectrum.
 This was used to select many colours for my magazine, for an example orange fold on my double page spread which is the same colour as my main subject’s attire.